gamingwithevets/casiocalc/docs/classwiz_qr.md

 # ClassWiz QR Functional Analysis and Internal Data Storage Principles
 {: .no_toc }

-Casio launched the ClassWiz series of calculators in 2014, which for the first time implemented a QR code (two-dimensional code) display on a function machine.
+Casio launched the ClassWiz series of calculators in 2014, which for the first time implemented a QR code (two-dimensional code) display on a scientific calculator.
 Scanning the two-dimensional code jumps to Casio's WES web site, where you can graph function images, histograms, and other charts using exported data, realizing the innovation of a scientific calculator + a handheld device = a graphing calculator.

 The QR feature was initially only available on ClassWiz flagship models, and was subsequently extended to non-flagship models, but domestic models have never had access to the feature.